pbyhre/pb-cpp-data/README.md

-# pb-cpp-library-template
+# pb-cpp-data
-Template project for creating c++ libraries.
+A cpp library for working with data.